Central Asia: Five Stans Express

 Important information

-1. A single supplement is bookable if you’d prefer not to share a room on this trip.
-The single supplement excludes Day 3 (camping), Day 13 (home stay), Day 18 (home stay), and Day 20&21 (yurt camp), where you will be in shared accommodation.
-Single supplement is subject to availability.
+1. A single supplement is available if you’d prefer not to share a room on this trip.
+The single supplement excludes Day 3 (camping), Day 13 (homestay), Day 18 (homestay) and Days 20 and 21 (yurt camp), where you will be in shared accommodation and is subject to availability.
 Please speak to your booking agent for further information.

-2. Please provide your full name exactly as per passport at the time of booking (including any middle names listed on your passport) for flight ticket booking no later than 45 days prior to departure.
-Fees may apply for amendments or failure to provide the required details within 45 days of departure.
+2. Please provide your full name exactly as per your passport at the time of booking (including any middle names listed on your passport) for flight tickets.
+Fees may apply for amendments or failure to provide the required details within 60 days of departure.

 What to bring/pack